Mac mini (August 2007)

 The base version now runs at 1.83 GHz and includes 1 GB of RAM, an 80 GB hard drive, and a Combo drive.
 It retails for US$599, the same price as the 1.66 GHz model it replaces.
-Except for the Core2 Duo CPU and the lack of a SuperDrive, this is essentially the same model Apple was selling for US$799.
+Except for the Core 2 Duo CPU and the lack of a SuperDrive, this is essentially the same model Apple was selling for US$799.

 The better model has a 2.0 GHz CPU, a 120 GB hard drive, and a dual-layer 8x SuperDrive in addition to all the features of the 1.83 GHz model.
 At US$799, it seems a bit overpriced in comparison to the 1.83 GHz model.
 What you're gaining for the $200 difference is a CPU with a larger cache, 40 GB more drive space (a $75 build-to-order option), the SuperDrive, and a 10% gain in CPU speed.

-G4-based one from the front, but the rear is different.
-The Intel-based
+The Intel-based Mac mini looks like the G4-based one from the front, but the rear is different.
+The Intel-based mini has four USB 2.0 ports and no internal modem.

-The tiny Mac mini (6.5" square, 2" high, 2.9 lb.) has a minimalist design.
-On the front, there's just a slot-loading optical drive and a power light.
+The tiny Mac mini (6.5″ square, 2″ high, 2.9 lb.) has a minimalist design.
+On the front, there’s just a slot-loading optical drive and a power light.
 On the rear, just enough ports to do everything important.

-Apple offers several Build To Order options, such as 120 or 160 GB hard drives; Mighty Mouse and Apple's new keyboard, or a wireless Mighty Mouse and Apple's new wireless keyboard, and a $49 USB modem.
+Apple offered several Build To Order options, such as 120 or 160 GB hard drives; Mighty Mouse and Apple’s new keyboard, or a wireless Mighty Mouse and Apple’s new wireless keyboard, and a $49 USB modem.
 With a $19 DVI to Video Adapter, you can connect the Mac mini to most modern TVs using S-video or composite video.

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
-Both PowerPC and Intel Macs can boot from APM (Apple's old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
-Power PC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
-PowerPC Macs won't let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.
+Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
+PowerPC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
+PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.

 Details

-- introduced 2007.08.07 at US$599 (1.83 GHz Combo) and US$799 (2.0 GHz SuperDrive)
+- introduced 2007.08.07 at US$599 (1.83 GHz Combo) and US$799 (2.0 GHz SuperDrive); replaced by Early 2009 model with Nvidia graphics on 2009.03.03

-- requires Mac OS X 10.4.10 or later
+- requires Mac OS X 10.4.10 to 10.7 Lion; not compatible with 10.8 Mountain Lion or later

-- bus: 667 MHz
+- Bus: 667 MHz

-- performance:
+- Performance:

 - Geekbench 2 (Leopard): 2365 (1.83 GHz), 2604 (2.0 GHz)